StarRocks/starrocks/docs/en/table_design/table_types/unique_key_table.md

 - **Unique Key**:
   - In the CREATE TABLE statement, the unique key must be defined before other columns.
   - The unique key needs to be explicitly defined using `UNIQUE KEY`.
-  - The unique key has uniqueness constraint, and the values in these columns can not be updated.
+  - The unique key has uniqueness constraint.

 - **Sort Key**: